|Overall Rating||Pretty Good|

 Turn Initiation and Carving: So easy without being twitchy or sketchy.
 You can make quick adjustments when darting between trees or avoiding something you should not hit after launching off a natural drop.
 When it comes to laying out big turns it’s better than we expected for such a rocker board but it’s not that good.
 For Carving it’s very washy.
 You can lean into it a bit but it’s all between your feet instead of the length of the board like with C2 BTX designs.

-Uneven Terrain: It’s thick strong build provides a nice shield when dealing with bumpy terrain under foot.
-You can bounce through shitty big ass moguls rather well to find the snow. it’s slightly wider waist makes it not as easy for a smaller footed rider to get edge to edge in tight turning spots but mid/wide riders will be fine here.
+Uneven Terrain: It’s thick strong build provides a nice shield when dealing with bumpy terrain underfoot.
+You can bounce through shitty big ass moguls rather well to find the snow. it’s slightly wider waist makes it not as easy for a smaller footed rider to get an edge to edge in tight turning spots but mid/wide riders will be fine here.

 Edge Hold: lots of good grip from a large icy patch at a peak on a stormy day to an icy pipe wall.